 The trip to Lake O'Hara is the most sought after backcountry outing in all of Western Canada.
 Why you may ask?
 Personally, I think it's a matter of easy accessibility.

-Lake O'Hara is the only backcountry experience, that I know of, where it's possible to go by cheap motorized transport.
-In other backcountry campsites like Mount Assiniboine or the Berg Lake Trail there is a shuttle in form of an expensive helicopter flight, but unless you have few hundreds dollars to spare, you are destined to hike with your heavy gear.
+Lake O'Hara is the only backcountry experience in the Canadian Rockies, that I know of, where it's possible to go by cheap motorised transport.
+In other backcountry campsites like Mount Assiniboine or the Berg Lake Trail there is a shuttle in form of an expensive helicopter flight, but unless you have a few hundreds dollars to spare, you are destined to hike with your heavy gear.

 Compare this with a 15$ shuttle bus ride to Lake O'hara campground and you start to understand why it is so popular.
 The other, fairly obvious reason is the stunning views and plethora of world class hiking trails and climbing routes.